mika2de/ecovacs-deebot-garage/README.md

 # Automated robot vacuum cleaner garage

-## Desciption
+## Description

 The robot controlls it all!
 100% automation, no manual interactions, invisible installation.

-When the robot leaves the charging station, it operates a mechanical switch that turns on the power and immediately opens the door.
-The software waits 30 sec to give the robot enough time to leave the station and then closes the door.
+The robot leaves the charging station and operates a mechanical switch that turns on the power.
+The software opens the door immediately, waits 30 sec to give the robot enough time to leave the garage and then closes the door.

-Whenever the robot returns to the station, it sends a event to the manufactor's server.
-The software listens to this event and sets the garage into homecoming mode, opens the door and waits for the robot to arrive.
-Back in the parking position the mechanical would switch off the system, but then the door would still be open.
-This is why a thin force sensing resistor is placed a few centimeteres in front of the charging station.
-It notices when the robot overruns it, which gives the signal to close the door before the power is switched off.
-Just in time.
+On return it sends an event to the manufactor's server.
+The software listens to this event, sets the garage into homecoming mode, opens the door and waits for the robot to arrive.
+A thin force sensing resistor, placed a few centimeteres in front of the charging station, notices when the robot overruns it.
+That gives the signal to close the garage door right before the power is switched off again.

+If the robot didn't return within 5 minutes it is assumed to be trapped and the door gets lowered again.
+Remove the barriers, say `hey google, return my robot to charging dock` and both robot and garage door execute the homecoming command.

+***

-## Details
+## Videos

 Robot vacuum cleaner leaves the docking station.